-Every day students are given 70 minutes to work on a passion project.
+Upper School students are given 70 minutes to work on a passion project 3 days each week.
 They problem-solve, experiment, falter and keep striving.
 Through the process, they learn real-world skills that will serve them when they are adults working on projects at their workplaces.
 Some of the Learning Goals for project learning are creativity, collaboration, communication, critical thinking, a growth mindset, societal impact and service, interdisciplinary integration, development of student portfolios.

 Each project is either designed by a teacher or proposed by the student at the conception stage and addresses an authentic, engaging and complex question, problem, or challenge.
 The students work either independently or in small teams and exercise real-life skills in their areas of interest while being fully supported by teachers, community experts, and leaders brought in to match the students’ interests.
 At the end of each quarter, all the students’ projects are showcased as part of a community-wide event.